chatswithjc/godisgood/content/en/docs/book/your-identity.md

 As Julian herself explains, \[My explanations\] **“God wants us to know that this beloved soul \[unity\] that we are, is preciously knitted to him in its making by a knot so subtle and so mighty that it is** "oned" **\[united, made one\] with God.
 In this** "oneing" **it is made endlessly** holy." **\[Noticed, that holy, health, whole, all come from the same root word: complete, harmonious, integrated, one\].
 "Furthermore," Julian says, "he \[God\] wants us to know that all the souls \[people\] which are one day to be saved in heaven without end are knit in this same knot and united in this same union, and made holy in this one identical holiness.”** Profound statements!

 The Apostle Paul speaks of this journey from "ego" to "wholeness," what Julian called **"oneing,"** in a magnificent chapter of the book to the Ephesians.
-I will only quote excerpts of chapter 4 (The Message).
-It's a magnificent chapter!
+I will only quote excerpts of chapter 4.

 "In light of all this, here’s what I want you to do.
 While I’m locked up here, a prisoner for the Master, I want you to get out there and walk—better yet, run!—**on the road God called you to travel.** I don’t want any of you sitting around on your hands.
 I don’t want anyone strolling off, down some path that goes nowhere.
 And mark that you do this with humility and discipline—not in fits and starts, but steadily, **pouring yourselves out for each other in acts of love, alert at noticing differences and quick at mending fences.** \[Notice the emphasis: moving from "ego" (self) to "wholeness," community and harmony\]